wangwenx190/build-scripts/README.md

 **Usage**

-1. Open cmd or power shell
+1. Open cmd or power shell.
+2. CALL "script-file-path" [Option1] [Option2] [Option3] [Option4] [Option5] [Option6]
+   - script-file-path: the relative/absolute path of the batch file
-2. CALL script-file-path ARCH(x86 or x64, default is x64) TYPE(dll or lib, default is dll) MODE(debug, release or debug-and-release, default is release) SRC-DIR(Qt source code dir, default is ".\src") INSTALL-DIR(Qt install dir, default is ".\qt") EXTRA-PARAMS(Extra parameters you want to pass to the config program, default is empty)
+   - Option1: target arch, x86 or x64, default is x64
+   - Option2: target file type, dll or lib, default is dll
+   - Option3: compile mode, debug, release or debug-and-release, default is release
+   - Option4: Qt source code dir, default is ".\src"
+   - Option5: Qt install dir, default is ".\qt"
+   - Option6: Extra parameters you want to pass to the config program, default is empty
+3. If all the prerequisites are installed correctly, the compiling process will start automatically and there is no more to do manually, the compiler will do all the rest things.
+The whole compiling process may take many hours, perhaps you should leave your computer and do some interesting things.
+4. If you want to link Qt against [ICU](http://site.icu-project.org/) and [OpenSSL](https://www.openssl.org/) libraries, you will have to change the script file.
+Please add the following config parameters:
+   - ICU:
+     ```bat
+     -icu ICU_PREFIX="%_ICU_DIR%" ICU_LIBS_DEBUG="-licudtd -licuind -licuucd" ICU_LIBS_RELEASE="-licudt -licuin -licuuc"
+     ```
+   - OpenSSL:
+     ```bat
+     -openssl-linked OPENSSL_PREFIX="%_OPENSSL_DIR%" OPENSSL_LIBS_DEBUG="-lssleay32d -llibeay32d" OPENSSL_LIBS_RELEASE="-lssleay32 -llibeay32"
+     ```
+   Notes:
+   - "%_ICU_DIR%" and "%_OPENSSL_DIR%" are the directories that contain "bin", "lib" and "include" directories of ICU and OpenSSL, remember to set them in the batch script.
+   - ICU will increase the size of your application for about 40MB, if you don't need it then do not link against it, that's also what the Qt Company already did.

 *Example*